Science Writing Internship

 What counts as a “multimedia sample”?
 How do I submit a multimedia piece?

 Videos, audio files, infographics, illustrations, or interactive data visualizations all count as multimedia samples.
 Some intern applicants have even submitted comics.
 The general rule of thumb for “multimedia” is that there be more visual, audio or interactive components versus text.
+(However, we do NOT recommend Power Points, since those aren't the types of materials we would publish as standalone pieces.)
 Since the online SOLAA system doesn’t allow uploading of multimedia pieces, the best way to submit them is to upload them to a shared folder, like Google Drive, Microsoft OneDrive, or Dropbox.
 Then include a link to your multimedia samples in the personal statement section, along with your other writing samples.

 Do I have to submit a multimedia sample to be a strong applicant?